Skip to main content

 Instructions

-Read-only database tool for function questions: inspect one stored procedure or function signature, args, return shape, language, and security.
+Read-only database tool for function questions: inspect one stored procedure/function signature by name, or pass list: true to enumerate routines with signatures, return shape, language, and security.

 Input Schema